Dakshin22/amiibo-suite/README.md

 This app, called the Amiibo Collector Suite, is a tool for searching, filtering, and collecting well known character figures.
 This JavaScript project is built on React and calls the Amiibo REST API, located at https://github.com/N3evin/AmiiboAPI.

+The link to see the project is here (not mobile optimized yet): https://dakshin22.github.io/amiibo-suite/

 # Features

 Note: This app is still a work in progress.
 It will be more polished and will have additional features in the future.